jgonera/fake_dropbox/README.md

 Copyright
 ---------

-Copyright © 2011 Juliusz Gonera
-fake_dropbox is released under the MIT license.
+Copyright © 2011 Juliusz Gonera. fake_dropbox is released under the MIT license, see LICENSE for details.